 The missing exclusion for 16C07 seems to be a mistake in the Swedish maintenance work.

 If the national subcodes are regarded different from D758 then we need to create new codes in ICD+ for them to allow for this change.
 The ‘W’ code cannot be included.

 No change, add subcodes of D758 to exclusion list of 16C07 in NordDRG Swe

 If the subcodes are considered to be different from D578 (except D578W) they must have their own codes in ICD+ and exclusions form 16C04, 16C05 and 16C06 must also be considered.

-#1 Updated by Ralph Dahlgren about 1 year ago
+#1 Updated by Ralph Dahlgren over 1 year ago

 2019-02-24 Ralph Dahlgren

 Sweden must say thank you again Martti for making comments.
 This time it turned out that we have missed to include the Swedish subcodes to ICD-10 code D758 in the table 'compl. excl'.
 The subcodes should all be included for '16C07' and '16G07'.

 At the same time we noticed that in our 'comp.cat' we are missing the text to '16G06' and 16G07' which is included in our suggested technical Changes.

 If we understand correctly Martti has already done this in Foxpro (NDMS) already.